mtoback/n8n-workflows/README.md

 ---

-## ðŸŽ‰ You're Ready!
+## You're Ready!

 This is a **production-ready workflow** with:
-- âœ… Professional error handling
+- Professional error handling
-- âœ… Comprehensive documentation
+- Comprehensive documentation
-- âœ… Cost optimization
+- Cost optimization
-- âœ… Flexible customization
+- Flexible customization
-- âœ… Real-world tested patterns
+- Real-world tested patterns

 **Import, configure, and you'll have AI-generated blog posts by tomorrow morning!**